maths/moodle-qtype_stack/doc/en/Authoring/JSXGraph.md

     [[/jsxgraph]]

-In that trivial example you only have one point that you can drag around but that points position will be stored and it will be where you left it when you return to the page.
+In that trivial example you only have one point that you can drag around but the position of that point will be stored and it will be where you left it when you return to the page.
 However, the position has been stored in a String encoded in JSON format and cannot directly be used in STACK side logic.
 The JSON format is however very handy if you create objects to store dynamically and want to represent things of more complex nature but in this example we could have just as well have had two separate Numeric inputs storing just the raw 'x'